Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 ## 1.6 Risks and Assumptions

 - it is not known what part of the market hides its revenues and therefore will be interested a little in using the application
-- masters will be able to  use  the application dishonest  - avoiding interest payment
+- masters will be able to  use  the application dishonest
+- avoiding interest payment
 - masters will be able to cheat  &quot;likes&quot;, result is distrust to the application.
-A systematic check of the reality of reviews is needed (?).
+A systematic check of the reality of reviews is needed.
 - lack of media advertising at first

 <a name="systemsolution"></a>